The man behind The Grueling Truth - Where Legends Speak

 In 1977, Bostock’s .336 batting average was second only to teammate Rod Carew’s .388.
 Bostock tied the Major League record with twelve putouts in one game that season as well.

 Free-Agency allowed Angels owner Gene Autrey to acquire Bostock for the 1978 season.
 He immediately decided to donate 10,000 dollars to a church in Birmingham to rebuild its Sunday school.
 Unfortunately, Bostock’s Angel’s career got off to a slow start.
 His April batting average was a miserable .150.
 Bostock met with team officials and offered to forgo his first month’s salary because he played poorly.
 The Angels management turned him down.
 Instead, Bostock donated a month’s salary to charity.
 He eventually got his swing straightened out, finishing the season with a .296.
 Batting average.
 Unfortunately, his 1978 season would be cut short.
+Check out all of the best gambling news!

 Bostock’s last day on earth was on September 23, 1978.
 The sequence of events that led to Bostock’s senseless murder is from various Chicago newspapers.

 Bostock met Barbara Smith at a dinner party his uncle, Ed Turner, was hosting.
-Afterward, Smith, Bostock, Turner, and Smith’s sister, Joan Hawkins, got into Turner’s car and drove to Hawkins’ home.
-At some point, Leonard Smith drove up alongside Turner, began chasing him.
+Afterwards, Smith, Bostock, Turner, and Smith’s sister, Joan Hawkins, got into Turner’s car and drove to Hawkins’ home.
+At some point, Leonard Smith drove up alongside Turner and began chasing him.
 Turner ran several red lights but then hit congestion and stopped.
 Smith got out of his car with a small-gauge shotgun, fired a single shot into the back seat of Turner’s car, and hit Bostock, not the intended victim, Barbara.
 A single pellet hit Barbara in the neck, but Bostock took the rest of the shot on the right side of his head.
 He was taken to St. Mary’s Medical Center and declared dead there about three hours later.

 Leonard Smith, the man who killed Bostock, was mentally ill and thought his estranged wife Barbara was cheating on him with Bostock.
 The truth was that Bostock had met Barbara for the first time that night and had never had any previous contact with her.